-If you’re a driver, you’ve heard of the right-of-way.
+If you’re a driver, you’ve heard of the pedestrian right of way.
+But does every pedestrian right of way outweigh yours as a car driver?
 This guideline helps set the rules for who can use a street and when.
 Right-of-way laws help keep our roads orderly and safe.

 Here’s the issue: not everyone understands right-of-way rules.
 Sometimes, preventable accidents happen just because someone doesn’t know who should have the right-of-way.
 This post will help serve as a refresher on the right-of-way in Florida.

 Right-of-way refers to a pedestrian’s (or driver’s) legal right to proceed before others with precedence.
-If you have the right-of-way, you are legally allowed to move forward and use the road before someone else.
+If you have the right-of-way, you can legally move forward and use the road before someone else.

 Who Has the Right-of-Way in Florida?

 Nobody automatically has the right-of-way in Florida.
-There are very wide-reaching laws that are designed to protect everyone on the road—drivers, bicyclists, pedestrians, etc. These laws outline that everyone must do their best to avoid accidents.
+There are wide-reaching laws designed to protect everyone on the road—drivers, bicyclists, pedestrians, etc. These laws outline that everyone must do their best to improve pedestrian safety and avoid pedestrian accidents.

 The Florida Uniform Traffic Control Law governs traffic rules within Florida.
 The law never once assigns right-of-way to someone.
 Instead, it details who needs to yield the right-of-way to others.